 If so, it’s probably because you know them very well.

 Knowing yourself well can help you to feel comfortable in your own skin too.

 How do I do that? – you may ask.

-If you don’t know what it is and need some guidance, check out the “30 days to myself” – a self discovery journal I designed based on my own story.
-It’s a perfect way to explore your values and preferences, acknowledge your talents and victories + fall in love with yourself.
+If you don’t know what it is and need some guidance, check out the “30 days to myself” – a self-discovery journal I designed for my own self-discovery and had beautiful results.

 4. Stop caring about what other people think.